occopus/docs/sphinx/source/user/createinfra.rst

         A list of file templates.
 These templates will be actualized, and passed as input files to the jobs instantiated.
 The following attributes must be defined:

             ``file_name``
                 The name of the file.
 This name will be used to upload the actualized content.
             ``content_template``
                 This section contains the template.

+    ``attributes``
+        The attributes defined here specify the VM image to be started up on a selected cloud infrastructure.
+In order to determine the values for the below enumerated attributes, one needs to log in to the CloudBroker service's web interface and collect the values.

+            ``software_id``
+                The ID of the CloudBroker Software to use.
+            ``executable_id``
+                The ID of the CloudBroker Executable to use.
+            ``resource_id``
+                The ID of the CloudBroker Resource (cloud) to use.
+            ``region_id``
+                The ID of the CloudBroker Region (cloud region) to use.
+            ``instance_id``
+                The ID of the CloudBroker Instance to use.

 **Example:**